top of page

 On a Wednesday, she would pick herbs to leave on the doorstep of anyone who needed them.
 She always asked the plants for permission.
 They always gave, be it root, stem, leave, or flower.
 Everyone in the glen knew it was Morag, but none thanked her for the kindness.

-In fact, she did something out of the ordinary every day of the week.
+She did something out of the ordinary every day of the week.
 As you might imagine, life was never dull but being born different isn’t easy.
 Not being afraid to be different, is even harder.
 Although she had many friends, none of them lived inside a human skin.
 Morag would never admit it, but she often felt the sharp sting of loneliness, especially so when the moon was ripe with light in the dark sky.
 Its fullness seemed to shine inside her and find all her secrets.

 It saddened the Cailleach to see that Morag had no mortal mate of her own.
 One night as the old hag sat by the peat fire, she spoke to Bodach.
 The forefather was like most other old men, he smoked his pipe and rarely said a word.
-He just nodded his head every now and then to keep his wife happy.
+He just nodded his head now and then to keep his wife happy.
 But he was also fond of wee Morag and had taken great pleasure in watching her strange ways.

 Now, it rarely happened but the oldest of the old decided to intervene.
 Something that fate did not take kindly to.
 The queen of winter banged her huge hammer on the crags and did it nonetheless.